CrystalOnScript/Create-a-React-Firebase-Survey-/README.md

 #### Methods and Logic

- This code updates the sate of userName to match the user input.
+ This code updates the state of userName to match the user input.

 ```
 userSubmit(event){